 Laser dentistry is the future.
 Dr Torba has taken numerous in depth Continuing Ed courses on lasers to decide whether laser treatment was a viable option in our practice.
-He decided that the best choice for laser in our office is the Fotona Lightwalker.
-Dr Torba was been doing limited treatment of patients with laser for the past three years, primary Root Canal procedures.
+Dr Torba has been doing limited treatment of patients with laser since 2016, primarily Root Canal procedures.
 Our office now offers laser treatment for the following dental procedures:

 1) All children’s fillings [no local anesthesia required]

 5) Surgical procedures

 7) Mild periodontal surgical procedures [no cutting of the gums with a scalpel]

 8) Root sensitivity

 Our results with the use of laser vs drill/scalpels have been dramatic, requiring less healing time, less tooth sensitivity.
 If you have any questions ask about laser treatment, we can discuss this option with you at your next re-care appointment.